Zoom on the Champion 100407

 Power & Run Time

-The Champion 100407's core is the 224 cc Champion OHV 4-stroke engine, which runs on gasoline.
-With an output of 120V, it provides a running wattage of 3550W and a peak wattage of 4450W.
+The Champion 100407 houses a 224 cc Champion OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 3550W along with a peak wattage of 4450W.

-With a noise rating of 68 dBA (less noisy than background music), the generator features a conventional pull-start mechanism.
+The generator is rated for a noise of 68 dBA (less noisy than background music).
+Its starting mechanism is based on a conventional pull-start mechanism.

-This Champion generator is RV Ready, as it features a TT-30R receptacle (TT stands for 'Travel Trailer').
+This Champion generator is RV Ready, thanks to its TT-30R receptacle (TT stands for 'Travel Trailer').